fmnxl/fmnxl.com/content/blog/setting-up-nix-binary-cache.md

 ## Step by step guide

-I'm going to walk through the process of setting up and using the cache, each time demonstrating
+I'm going to walk through the process of setting up and using the cache, each time demonstrating what is accomplished and how to verify it.

 0. Setup S3 bucket
 1. Setup keys